minvws/nl-kat-coordination/docs/source/katalogus/boefjes.rst

    #.
 Name: Use a descriptive name, like "API export all URLs L4" to quickly see from the KATalogus page what this boefje exports.

    #.
 Input object type: The Input Object types are the objects that you want to export to the API endpoint.
-Use the SHIFT + mouseclick to select one or more object tyes.
+Use the SHIFT + mouseclick to select one or more object types.

    #.
 Clearance level: set the clearance level required before the chosen input objects types can be exported.